 Question: Will dental insurance cover the cost of my no-prep veneers?

-Dental insurance typically does not cover cosmetic dental veneers since the procedure is elective and not restorative.
+Dental insurance typically does not cover elective cosmetic procedures.
 If you have questions about payment plans or financing, please ask a member of our team.

 Question: How long do veneers last?

 The average lifespan is around seven years.
 With proper care and good oral hygiene, they can last significantly longer.
-Once your veneers are placed, you should take special care to not use the shells to open containers or wrapping.
+High-quality veneers will last a long time.
+Once they are placed, you should take special care to not use the shells to open containers or wrapping.
 If they ever need replacing, the process is simple and straightforward.

-Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from Chicago and the North Shore and Northwest suburbs.
+Dr. Fondriest combines his impressive cosmetic experience with modern technology and caring, compassionate, knowledgeable staff.
+We proudly serve patients from Chicago and the North Shore and Northwest suburbs.
 We often serve patients from all over the United States.
 To learn more about esthetic restorative care, schedule a consultation, call our office today at (847) 234-0517.